astorlucas/petclinic-based-automation/readme.md

 - User your knowleade as a tester to report and document bugs you found.
 - Add the result and your conclusions to the final academic report.
 - Make a new branch e.g.: milestone-3 and push your changes, **THIS IS IMPORTANT**

-###  📝 Documentation & Reporting  📝
-- Document all designed test cases and test flows.
-- For each test run, produce a report with:
-  - Results summary
-  - Screenshots of failed UI tests
-  - Data-sets used

-### 6. CI/CD Integration (GitHub Actions)
-- Set up a GitHub Actions workflow to run all tests (unit, API, UI) on each push or pull request.
-- Ensure the workflow produces test reports and artifacts (e.g., screenshots).